fragile2023/Elsewhere/notes.md

 ### Science & War

+war as the mother of all things and: After the battle; Epicurus and Lucretius lay down their weapons, drive Mars out of physics

+But:

+Modern science: Bacon (command Nature by obeying it), Descartes (we are masters & possessors) the contract (foedor naturae) is broken; the battle resumes: the Nature is adversary –> the law of the hunt; check & mate

+Method: strategy, no longer contract; a tactics and not a pact, a game to the death and not an act of coitus (the wolf and the lamb)

+decisions: contractual pact? or military strategy? which one as conditions of possibilities of science?
+Nature: enemy or slave?
+Adversary or partner?
+Partner in Contract? the decision has consequences

+Western Science following the weight of power;

 Science is conditioned but unconditional (Serres, M. Birth of physics, what conditions for doing science?
 STS, etc)

 ### Science & religion (institution)